At TriCity Family Services, we believe that eating disorders are treatable, and that everyone is capable of a complete and full recovery.

 Does your child or teen …

-Family-Based Treatment for Eating Disorders is a highly practical, evidence-based outpatient approach that recognizes parents as the best resource for their child’s recovery, and uses a team model that includes the therapist, the family physician, family members and other partners to achieve success.
+Family-Based Treatment for Eating Disorders, also known as FBT, is a highly practical, evidence-based outpatient approach that recognizes parents as the best resource for their child’s recovery, and uses a team model that includes the therapist, the family physician, family members and other partners to achieve success.

 The FBT approach is ideal for children who have been struggling with an eating disorder for less than three years, and who do not require hospitalization.

-Clinical FBT staff are trained in the model at the University of Chicago.
+Clinical FBT staff are trained in the model used at University of Chicago.

 FBT consists of three distinct phases: